 So if you are a photographer working on magazines, billboards etc, then your monitor must cover the Adobe RGB color space.

 The monitor offers a 10 bit color depth with 1.07 billion colors and also offers user accessible hardware look up table so that professional users can make specific color adjustments.

 As far as the accuracy goes, this monitor comes factory calibrated with Delta E < 2.

 The only issue with this monitor is the cost.
 This monitor is not an affordable option at all.
 Only the professionals who edit photos for a living should consider spending on this piece.

 You must note that while this monitor is expensive, it is actually cheaper than its ASUS, EIZIO or BenQ counterparts.
 Therefore, this monitor is certainly not a rip off if you know exactly what you are getting into.

 Also, while this monitor has an ergonomic stand, this isn’t very aesthetically appealing.

 It has fairly large bezels which are not only bad to look at, but also create an issue in continuity when you have multiple monitor setup.
 The competitors certainly have much better looking high-end monitors.

-This article was dedicated to the best dell monitors for photo editing in 2019.
+This article was dedicated to the best dell monitors for photo editing.

 Fortunately, Dell has suitable monitors in all price ranges.
 However, you must note that even the cheapest photo editing display tends be more expensive than a conventional budget monitor.